How to Build a Data Monitoring System

 To inform and communicate data quality issues with the broader team of data owners or data consumers you should set up notifications and integrate alerts into daily communication and productivity tools such as Slack, email applications, and so on.
 This helps you reach desired recipients early and before data quality issues cause severe downstream implications.

-5. Create an Interactive Dashboard
+5. Create an interactive dashboard

 Having a central dashboard for the data monitoring and alerting system is crucial for ease of use and daily tracking, analyzing, investigating, and remediating data quality issues.
 Without it, you'd have to code to retrieve raw data points that measure the various metrics within your system.